Table of Contents

 Resources related to backup or to maintaining data availability include the following:

 Customers of MySQL Enterprise Edition can use the MySQL Enterprise Backup product for backups.
-For an overview of the MySQL Enterprise Backup product, see Section 23.2, “MySQL Enterprise Backup”.
+For an overview of the MySQL Enterprise Backup product, see Section 28.2, “MySQL Enterprise Backup Overview”.

 For additional information about

 Replication enables you to maintain identical data on multiple servers.
-This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the master by using a slave server.
+This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the source by using a replica server.
 See Chapter 16, Replication.

 MySQL InnoDB Cluster is a collection of products that work together to provide a high availability solution.
 A group of MySQL servers can be configured to create a cluster using MySQL Shell.
 The cluster of servers has a single source, called the primary, which acts as the read-write source.
 Multiple secondary servers are replicas of the source.
 A minimum of three servers are required to create a high availability cluster.
 A client application is connected to the primary via MySQL Router.
 If the primary fails, a secondary is automatically promoted to the role of primary, and MySQL Router routes requests to the new primary.

 NDB Cluster provides a high-availability, high-redundancy version of MySQL adapted for the distributed computing environment.
 See Chapter 21, MySQL NDB Cluster 7.5 and NDB Cluster 7.6, which provides information about MySQL NDB Cluster 7.5 (based on MySQL 5.7 but containing the latest improvements and fixes for the